sakibpro2003/Bi-CycleStoreServer/README.md

 ## Project Overview

-The **Bike Shop Management System** is designed to manage a bike shop’s product catalog and customer orders.
+The **Bi-Cycle Shop Management System** is designed to manage a Bi-Cycle shop’s product catalog and customer orders.
 Key functionalities include:

-- **Product Management**: Admins can manage different bike products in the shop’s inventory.
+- **Product Management**: Admins can manage different Bi-Cycle products in the shop’s inventory.
 - **Order Management**: Customers can place orders, which track the quantity and total cost of products.
-- **Revenue Calculation**: The system calculates the total revenue by multiplying the quantity of bikes ordered by their price.
+- **Revenue Calculation**: The system calculates the total revenue by multiplying the quantity of Bi-Cycles ordered by their price.

 ## Features

 ### Product Management:
-- Add, update, and list bikes available for sale.
+- Add, update, and list Bi-Cycles available for sale.
 - Store details like price, description, quantity, and stock status.

 ### Order Management: